 This is because studies are primarily conducted on limited data.
 There is one proven fact about coconut oil – 87% of its fat is saturated.
 This means that you get 13.5 grams of saturated fat per tablespoon along with 120 calories.

-In order to put that into perspective, it is recommended that you limit your daily saturated fat intake to about 14 grams total.
-Having said that, stick with vegetables oils which are low in saturated fat, such as olive and canola oil, both of which have been proven to help lower LDL-cholesterol levels.
+In order to put that into perspective, it is recommended that you limit your daily saturated fat intake to about 14 grams in total.
+Having said that, stick with vegetable oils that are low in saturated fat, such as olive and canola oil, both of which have been proven to help lower LDL-cholesterol levels.
 Olive oil is one of the best sources of monounsaturated fat, and canola has more beneficial omega-3 fatty acids than coconut oil.

 8. Agave